rlugojr/Scrawl-canvas/contributor-readme.txt

 > make a pull request on GitHub

-# Docker
+## Docker

-An alternative to the (very, very) slow grunt server situation
+An alternative to the (very, very) slow grunt server situation ... (currently tested only on a Windows machine)

 1. Install docker